krissen/output-panel.nvim/README.md

 ## Usage

 Run `require("snacks-vimtex-output").setup()` once (e.g., inside your plugin manager config).

+### Out-of-the-box behavior

-After that the overlay opens automatically when VimTeX starts compiling, streams log updates while the build is running, and closes itself a few seconds after a successful compile.
-Failures stay visible until dismissed.
+- The overlay automatically attaches to VimTeX builds: it opens when a compile starts, streams live log output, and hides itself a short time after success.
+- Failed builds stay visible until you manually close them so you can read the error trace.
+- Notifications mirror each build status without any additional configuration.

+### Manual control

 The module exposes helpers you may call directly if you want to wire custom logic: